Ghost Toasties

-Contents
+Plot summary

-Ghost Toasties is an adventure in which the deity Hagoth seeks a crystal containing his life-force that has been hidden in a packet of breakfast cereal.
+Ghost Toasties is an adventure in which the deity Hagost seeks a crystal holding his life-force that became hidden in a breakfast cereal package.
 The player characters must enter Hagost's pocket universe, overcome guardians that resemble popular cartoon animals of the time before confronting Hagost.

 Four pages of the 24-page booklet are player handouts.
 A 3-panel gamemaster's screen is also included.

 Publication history

 West End Games first published the Ghostbusters role-playing game under license in 1986, and immediately followed up with three adventures for the game, one of them being Ghost Toasties.
 The 24-page adventure was written by Scott Haring, with art by Russ Steffens.

 Reception

 Fiona Lloyd reviewed Ghost Toasties for White Dwarf #81, and stated that "Overall, the screen is nice, if not essential.
 Played for giggles, this is a good package."